SuperOfficeDocs/superoffice-docs/docs/en/api/web-services/howto/flows/rest-create-flow-step.md

 ---
-uid: api-flows-create-step
+uid: api-rest-flow-create-step
-title: Flows
+title: Create a Step object
 description: Create a Step object
+keywords: flow, EmailFlow, step, CreateDefaultWorkflowStepFromType, WorkflowStepId, StepType
 author: Eivind Fasting
-so.date: 06.12.2024
+so.date: 05.24.2024
-keywords: Flows
+so.version: 10.3.5
-so.topic: concept
+so.topic: howto
+so.audience: api
+so.audience.tooltip: SuperOffice APIs and database
 ---

 # Create a Step object

-Use the [CreateDefaultWorkflowStepFromType][1] endpoint in the REST API to create a new carrier with defaults set, based on the [type of step][2].
-This returns a pre-populated Step object, pre-defined with values depending on what StepType was selected.
+Use the [CreateDefaultWorkflowStepFromType][1] REST endpoint to generate a new carrier with default settings, based on the [type of step][2].
+This endpoint returns a pre-populated `Step` object configured with values corresponding to the selected `StepType`.

-Example
+Similar to triggers, `WorkflowStepId` and `WorkflowId` are automatically assigned by the system upon creation and are not mandatory.
+These properties are excluded in the examples.

+> [!NOTE]
+> If no Rank is specified in the Step object, the system will determine the Rank automatically based on the order of elements in the object.

+## Request

 ```http
 POST https://{{env}}.superoffice.com/{{tenant}}/v1/Agents/Workflow/CreateDefaultWorkflowStepFromType HTTP/1.1